 A Guide to 3 Days in Tangier

 Staying at the wonderful Saba’s House, one of the newest boutique riads in Tangier, is a perfect place to base yourself to explore this fascinating city.
 Wander the maze of the Kasbah before retreating to the comfort and glamour of its unique interiors as your sanctuary when you need it.
-The team at Saba’s House, helped us put together a wonderful itinerary for this insider’s guide to 3 days in Tangier:
+Roya, your charming hostess, and the team at Saba’s House helped us put together a wonderful itinerary for this insider’s guide to 3 days in Tangier:

 Day 1 in Tangier

 Arrive into Tangier on the morning ferry from Tarifa or by train or plane and head straight to Saba’s House.
 Once you’re checked in head upstairs for lunch on the hotel’s rooftop terrace.
 Take in the view of the city as you sample local dishes and orientate yourself with the city’s landmarks.